wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/inbound-endpoint-secured-websocket.md

 ## Example use case

-Let's say you need to send messages between two WebSocket based systems using the Micro Integrator as a WebSocket gateway that facilitates the messaging.
+Let's say you need to send messages between two WebSocket-based systems using the Micro Integrator as a WebSocket gateway that facilitates the messaging.
 Let's also assume that you need to read and transform the content of WebSocket frames that are sent and received.